danielchg/go-example-server-and-cli/README.md

 $ minikube start
 ```

-This will start a default context of Minikube with a single host Kuberentes cluster in your local machine, depending of the driver you are using will create a VM or a Docker container to create the cluster.
-At this point you already have a `~/.kube/config` file with access to your local cluster.
+This will start a default context of Minikube with a single host Kubernetes cluster in your local machine, depending of the driver you are using will create a VM or a Docker container to create the cluster.
+At this point you should have a `~/.kube/config` file that allow you access to your local cluster with `kubectl`.
 So we are ready to run our app.

-The next step is to clone this repo, open it with VSCode and run from the Debugger `Run/Debug on Kubernetes`.

 Be aware to update the entry of the `server-ingress.yaml` with the ip address of your minikube instance.
 In order to the this ip run the following command.